 Mix business and travel for long enough you begin to long for the days where you were a pure traveler.
 Eventually you realize that, like a teenage boy and the dark web, you should keep them separate.

 Travelers don’t withdraw like a heroin addict when they realize there is no WIFI within 5 feet.

 Travelers don’t turn down spontaneous once-in-a-lifetime opportunities to stay in a remote local village because they need to be on a Zoom call.

-Travelers don’t spend 9 hours on Slack while there are perfect empty Indonesian swells pounding the beach an hours flight away.
+Travelers don’t spend 9 hours on Slack while there are perfect empty Indonesian swells grinding a slab of coral a short flight away.

 This is why Laura became our hero that year at the conference.
 Nobody wanted to be sitting on the beach staring at their laptops.
 Instead, we all wanted to be sitting at the beach ... and enjoying the beach.

 I dreamed of the beach office before I transitioned to the life of a location independent entrepreneur.
 Not anymore.

 Have you ever seriously tried working from the beach?